rs/rest-layer/README.md

 If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may quickly render your API unusable.

+## Authentication and Authorization

+REST Layer doesn't provide any kind of support for authentication.
+Identifying the user is out of the scope of a REST API, it should be performed by an oAuth server.
+The oAuth endpoints could be either hosted on the same code base as your API or live in a different app.
+The recommended way to integrate oAuth or any other kind of authentication with REST Layer is through a signed token like [JWT](https://jwt.io).

+In this schema, the authentication service indentify the user and store data relevant to the user's identification in a JWT token.
+This token is sent to the API client as a [bearer token](https://tools.ietf.org/html/rfc6750), thru for instance the `access-token` query-string parameter or the `Authorization` HTTP header.
+A http middleware then decode and verify this token and extract user info from it, and stores it into the context.
+In REST layer, user info is now accessible from your [resource hooks](#hooks) so you can change the query lookup or ensure mutated objects are owned by the user in order to handle the authorization part.

+See the [JWT auth example](https://github.com/rs/rest-layer/blob/master/examples/auth-jwt/main.go) for more info.

 ## Conditional Requests

 Each stored resource provides information on the last time it was updated (`Last-Modified`), along with a hash value computed on the representation itself (`ETag`).
 These headers allow clients to perform conditional requests by using the `If-Modified-Since` header: